Getting a new puppy is one of the most exciting events that dog lovers experience, but it’s not without its challenges.

 Whether for humans or canines, the transition to adulthood isn’t always easy, but there are many milestones along the way.

-Hold consistent boundaries and routines but have plenty of positive praise and treats for your puppy as it grows up.
+Establish consistent boundaries and routines, but give puppies plenty of positive praise and treats as they grow up and become happy, healthy adult dogs.

 You’ll have a loving, reliable pal when it’s fully grown.